fncbook/fnc/chapter11/methodlines.md

-{numref}`Demo %s <demo-methodlines-heatBE>` suggests that implicit time stepping methods have an important role in diffusion.
+@demo-methodlines-heatBE suggests that implicit time stepping methods have an important role in diffusion.
 We will analyze the reason in the next few sections.

 ## Black-box IVP solvers